The Office of Communications updated the Law School's style guide during Spring 2014.

 Download the complete NYU School of Law Style Guide.
 (PDF)

-Here are some key updates to the guide:
+Here are some key highlights of and updates to the guide:

 - NYU Law